outdreamer/build-a-cure/docs/tasks/systematize_workflows.md

 				- the interim functions connect the general & core interaction functions
 					- 'organize' is the connecting function between the general function 'mean' and the structural function 'position'
 					- 'integrate' is the connecting function between the general function 'mean' and the structural function 'merge'
+					- these interim functions can be used to design interface queries to fulfill solution automation workflow core interaction functions involving general functions, if they dont use specific structural core interaction functions
+						- example:
+							- a solution automation workflow like 'find the meaning of a structure and check if it invalidates other meanings or is consistent as a way of finding possible structures to solve a problem in that system' has an interface query involving 'organize or integrate the structure with other structures to see if a contradiction can be created'

 				- structural interaction functions
 					- the core interaction functions fulfill common structural intents, not just common to problem/solution interactions but common in general